SoundaryaBaskaran/SoundaryaBaskaran/README.md

 🚀 Self-taught data science enthusiast fueled by a passion for extracting valuable insights from data.
 I believe that with enough persistence, even the most complex datasets will reveal their secrets.
 Eager to tackle challenging problems and collaborate with like-minded individuals.Let's work together to uncover the hidden stories within data.

 * ✉️  You can contact me at [soundaryabaskaran.ds@gmail.com](mailto:soundaryabaskaran.ds@gmail.com)
-* 🧠  I'm currently deepening my knowledge in Machine Learning.
+* 🧠  I'm learning currently deepening my knowledge in Machine Learning.
-* 🤝  I'm open to collaborating with like-minded individuals
+* 🤝  I'm open to collaborating on Collaborating with like-minded individuals

 ### Skills